The Website Owner’s Guide to Email Marketing

 At its most basic, email marketing involves acquiring email addresses of potential customers as a way to share content with them and build business-to-customer relationships.
 And there’s a reason that this strategy is tried-and-true; it’s a good investment — for every dollar spent, email marketing averages an ROI of $44.
 Cha-ching!

-The numbers don’t lie: 66 percent of consumers have made a purchase online as a direct result of an email marketing message.
+The numbers don’t lie: 66% of consumers have made a purchase online as a direct result of an email marketing message.

 Still not convinced you need an email marketing strategy?
 Consider these stats: